orbisgis/h2gis/docs/dev/ST_X.md

 ### Description

-Returns the first X coordinate relative of the order of writing in the Geometry.
+Returns the x-value of the first coordinate of `geom`.

 {% include sfs-1-2-1.html %}